ahmadbukar90/Gain-Scheduled-LPV-Control/README.md

 The following are some essential files associated with the work:

-1 - Full nonlinear bicycle model
+1 - Full nonlinear bicycle model;
-2 - Polytopic H-infinity control synthesis
+2 - Polytopic H-infinity control synthesis;
-3 - Benchmark Nonlinear MPC control synthesis
+3 - Benchmark Nonlinear MPC control synthesis;
-4 - Software implementation of the AVs controlled system
+4 - Software implementation of the AVs controlled system.

 A summary of this work was published in IEEE ICRCA 2024 and can be accessed via
 DOI: 10.1109/ICRCA60878.2024.10649172